|

 fact sheet focuses on the small problems and not on clinical depression.

-that depressed.
+There are a lot of people on anti-depression tablets.
 When questioned as to the reason they started taking tablets

 they often say they had a recent bereavement in the family, or a particularly

-cried and been diagnosed a depressed, without a blood chemistry analysis
+cried and been diagnosed a depressed, without a blood chemistry analysis, psychological analysis to confirm whether that is true or not,

 goals for getting off them.